jsteenbeeke/jsteenbeeke.github.io/showcase.md

 Hyperion is my toolbox: a big set of libraries that help me develop applications quickly.
 It was initially designed for Wicket-based applications, though more recent versions are heavily modularized and can easily be used for backend-only development.

-Documentation in the master branch is rather sparse, though the experimental branch (which will soon be the new *master*) has extensive Javadoc.

-### Project Myriad
-* **Technologies:** Hibernate, JAX-RS, Retrofit, Spring, Wicket
-* **Open Source:** No, but will eventually be released under the Affero GPL

-Project Myriad is a new website for [the Tysan Clan](https://www.tysanclan.com/), a gaming community I have been a part of since 2001.
-Our current website was the first Wicket application I ever made (and is an excellent example of why you shouldn't hire me as a web designer), and while it still receives regular updates, the architecture is slightly dated.